 Once the backyard skate park is finished, you should strictly enforce a helmet and pads rule for your kids and their friends.
 Helmets are a critical component of skateboard safety.
 You can recover from a broken bone or stitches, but a brain injury is irreversible.

-For lots more information on skateboarding and backyard fun, explore the links on the next page.
+For lots more information on skateboarding and backyard fun, explore the links below.